- Requests for a Housing Accommodation

 Students with an approved accommodation will be provided a specific building & room assignment.
 Students who requested a Pull-In will also be provided a room assignment for that student.
 Please note that ODS staff will only speak with the student applying for a disability housing accommodation and will not be able to speak to any Pull-In's regarding room assignments.
 If your Pull-In has questions regarding placement you must reach out to ODS staff regarding these questions since ODS staff cannot discuss a particular student's accommodations with other students on campus.

-When making assignments for a student with an approved disability housing accommodation, the College will ensure that a student's medical needs are met; however, a student's preferences, while considered in the assignment process, cannot be guaranteed.
+When making assignments for a student with an approved disability housing accommodation, the College will ensure that a student's medical needs are met; however, a student's preferences cannot be guaranteed.
 Students are encouraged to review the information about each residence hall when submitting their request.

 Please note that class year is taken into consideration when making assignments for housing accommodations.

-Students will need to submit the Disability Housing Acceptance Form (provided via email along with the specific room assignment) to the Residential Life & Housing office (110 Sulzberger) by 4pm on Thursday, March 8, 2018 to accept or decline their assignment (in order to take part in the Lottery or live off-campus).
+Students offered a Pre-Lottery placement will need to submit the Disability Housing Acceptance Form (provided via email along with the specific room assignment) to the Residential Life & Housing office (110 Sulzberger) by 4pm on Wednesday, March 6, 2019 to accept or decline their assignment (in order to take part in the Lottery or live off-campus).
+If the students requested a pull-in, the pull-in will need to sign the form as well (to accept or decline).

-All students who wish to live in campus housing next year must register for Room Selection (between 1pm on Wednesday, February 28, and 1pm on Wednesday, March 7, 2018).
-This both includes students who accept a Disability Housing placement AND those who wish to take part in the Lottery instead.
+All students who wish to live in campus housing next year must register for Room Selection (between 1pm on Wednesday, March 6, and 1pm on Wednesday, March 13, 2019).
+This both includes students who accept a Pre-Lottery disability placement AND those who wish to take part in the Lottery instead.

-Students who take part in the Lottery but are not able to select a space at their appointment that meets their needs should sign up for the Guaranteed Assignment List (instead of picking a space).
-Students who pick a space during the Lottery will likely not be able to apply for room changes over the summer, unless they receive a new diagnosis and need for accommodation.
+Students who take part in the Lottery but are not able to select a space at their appointment that meets their needs should sign up for the Guaranteed List (instead of picking a space).
+Non-rising-Seniors who pick a space during the Lottery will not be able to apply for room changes over the summer, unless they receive a new diagnosis and need for accommodation.

-The College will do its best to accommodate a student's medical needs following the Lottery if new needs arise or if you are on the Guaranteed Assignment List, however, if you declined a previously offered accommodation room assignment the College cannot guarantee that a space will open up that can meet your medical needs.
+All accommodations made over the summer are based on availability.
+The College will do its best to accommodate a student's medical needs following the Lottery if new needs arise or if you are on the Guaranteed List.
+However, if you declined a previously offered accommodation, the College cannot guarantee that a comparable space will open up that can meet your needs.